Botur: Early reign

-Botur was the ruler of the village Boturcha (subject to the Kingdom of Alania), which, according Suleymanov, was named after him.
+Botur was the ruler of the village Boturcha (subject to the Kingdom of Alania), which, according to Suleymanov, was named after him.

 Before the Mongol invasions of Durdzuketi, Botur (along with several other Alan feudal lords) conducted secret negotiations with the Mongol Empire, in which an independent state under his rule after the invasion of Alania and Durdzuketi was discussed.

 Boturcha rebellion

 With the start of the main Mongol campaign in 1238, he, accompanied by his two brothers Matarsha and Utszorbu Khan as well as his son Illes and grandson Yuvashi, met with Möngke Khan and expressed his obedience, thus declaring a rebellion against Khasi I, after which he sent an army, mainly led by his brother Matarsha (among the army were also his other family members) to Maghas in order to help the Mongols in besieging the city as well as support their campaign across all of Alania and Durdzuketi.
 This decision was supported by most of the Dishniy clan, especially Botur's family.
 His reign however was also opposed by his niece and the wife of Khour I, Esirat, who supported the resistance.